 - Have resided continuously in the state for 12 months and in the territory from which the office is elected for six months immediately preceding the following date: (B) for an independent candidate, the date of the regular filing deadline for a candidate's application for a place on the ballot;

 - Be registered to vote in the City by the filing deadline;

 - Be no less than 18 years of age on the term start date (1/6/2025);

 - Not have been determined by a final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated or partially mentally incapacitated without the right to vote;

 - Not have been finally convicted of a felony from which the person has not been pardoned or otherwise released from the resulting disabilities; and

 - Timely submit a completed application for a place on the ballot along with the filing fee or a petition in lieu of the filing fee.

 Campaign Finance Reports

-The City Clerk's Office is responsible for receiving and providing access to Campaign Finance Reports and data file from local candidates, officeholders and political action committees as required by the Texas Ethics Commission and the Austin City Code.
-For information on filing requirements, forms and templates, and a complete list of reports on file click here.
+The City Clerk's Office is responsible for receiving and providing access to Campaign Finance Reports and data filed by local candidates, officeholders, and political action committees as required by the Texas Ethics Commission and the Austin City Code, including filing requirements, forms and templates, and a complete list of finance reports.